Last updated on 06/02/2017

 2. If you reformat it on PC, you should format RAW micro SD card to FAT32 instead of NTFS because most of phones supports FAT32 file system today.
 To know what file system your phone supports, please ask the manufacture of your phone.

 "My micro SD card shows RAW file system in my laptop, which disables me to read or write any data from the card.
 System keeps saying micro SD card needs to be reformatted when I want to open it.
-How can fix the error with all data back?"
+How can fix the error for micro SD card recovery?"

 "I have a 2GB micro SD card which contains some pictures and music.
 Recently, the micro SD card is not accessible in my Android phone since it frequently says not formatted error message.
 When inserting the micro SD card to my computer, Windows system reports that the micro SD card is not formatted.
 Meanwhile, the file system of the card shows RAW.
 Now, I want to ask the solution for micro SD card data recovery when it has RAW error and needs to reformat.
 Is it possible to undelete data after formatting the RAW micro SD card?"